daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

 a virtual machine in the subscription to use for development of further labs.

 ## Objectives
-In this hands-on lab, you will set up an Office365 developer subscription, and Azure trial subscription, and an Azure-based virutal machine for the development environment for subsequent labs in the DevCamp.
+In this hands-on lab, you will set up an Office365 developer subscription, and Azure trial subscription, and an Azure-based virtual machine for the development environment for subsequent labs in the DevCamp.
 To expedite the process, we've prepared Windows and Linux images that you will copy into your own environment, start the virtual machine and connect to it.
 You will then configure the components for Azure development.
 * Set up an Office365 trial subscription
 * Set up an Azure trial subscription
 * Configure your Azure subscription for DevCamp